jcrb-17/spring_rest/README.md

 ![Screenshot](images/1.jpg)

 ## How to run
-Install STS, run using maven or inside vscode.
+Install STS, run using maven or inside vscode